arghlex/advent-of-code-2017/README.md

-# aoc
+# Advent of Code 2017

-Advent of Code challenges
+My solutions (so far) to the [Advent of Code](http://adventofcode.com/) challenges – probably all in JavaScript.